rsquare2010/platformer/part1_README.md

 ## Shigeru Miyamoto
 <img align="left" width="100px" src="./media/miyamoto.JPG" style="float:left;">

-Shigeru Miyamoto is the legendary game designer of Donkey Kong, Mario and several other Nintendo franchises.
-Miyamoto does not care about fancy graphics, he only wants to make sure the game is fun.
+[Shigeru Miyamoto](https://en.wikipedia.org/wiki/Shigeru_Miyamoto) is the legendary game designer of Donkey Kong, Mario and several other Nintendo franchises.
+Miyamoto was impressed with your previous project, and agreeds that fun games are not all about fancy graphics, but are rather all about fun!

-Read more about Shigeru Miyamoto here: https://en.wikipedia.org/wiki/Shigeru_Miyamoto

-For inspiration during this project, it may be worthwhile to discuss with your team you favorite Nintendo game. :)
+For inspiration during this project, it may be worthwhile to discuss with your team you favorite Nintendo game when meeting with your team. :)

 ## Platformer Games
 <img align="right" width="250px" src="./media/mario.png" style="float:right;">